TAKA1656/Analysis-of-Economic-Variables-and-Modeling-Economic-Growth/README.md

 #### Key Observations:

 * **Major Economic Shocks** <br>
-We can clearly identify massive spikes and drops in the Economic Growth Rate and Unemployment Rate, particularly around the 2008 Financial Crisis and the 2020 COVID-19 pandemic.
+We can clearly identify massive spikes and drops in the Real GDP and Unemployment Rate, particularly around the 2008 Financial Crisis and the 2020 COVID-19 pandemic.
 These are profound, unpredictable external shocks.

 * **Inverse Relationships** <br>
-Visually, there appears to be a natural friction between the Unemployment Rate and Economic Growth, when one spikes, the other reacts as well.
+Visually, there appears to be a natural friction between the Unemployment Rate and Economic Growth, when one spikes, the other reacts in the opposite direction.

-* **The “Lag” Intuition** <br>
-If you look closely at the Federal Funds Rate and Inflation, their peaks and valleys do not always perfectly align with the dips in Economic Growth.
-They seem to trail behind or precede the growth curve, confirming our initial hypothesis: economic variables do not react instantly; they operate on a time delay.

 ### 3. Impulse Response Analysis
 Here, we will run the Impulse Response Function (IRF).
 An IRF allows us to simulate a hypothetical scenario: What exactly happens to Economic Growth over the next 10 quarters if we apply a sudden “shock” (a 1-standard-deviation increase) to one specific variable, while holding everything else constant?
 Below is the resulting plot from the analysis.